Maxwell fish eye for polarized light: Introduction

-In {\sl Section 4}, we use the proposed scheme for the construction of "polarized Maxwell fish eye" profile \eqref{spinFishEye0} which inherits all the symmetries of the original Maxwell fish eye profile\eqref{Mfe0} when light polarization is taken into account.
-We present the explicit expressions for the symmetry generators of respective Hamiltonian system and find the expressions of the Casimirs of their symmetry algebra.
+In {\sl Section 4}, we use the proposed scheme for the construction of "polarized Maxwell fish eye" profile \eqref{spinFishEye0} which inherits all the symmetries of the original profile \eqref{Mfe0} when light polarization is taken into account.
+We present the explicit expressions for the symmetry generators of the corresponding Hamiltonian system and find the expressions of the Casimirs of their symmetry algebra.

 In {\sl Section 5} the explicit expressions for the trajectories of polarized light are presented.
 It is shown that these trajectories are no longer orthogonal to the angular momentum but turn to a fixed angle relative to it.
-Despite deviations from circles these trajectories remain closed.\\
+Despite deviations from circles, these trajectories remain closed.\\

 Through the text we will use the notation $r:=|\mathbf{r}| $, $\mathbf{r}:=(x_1,x_2,x_3)$, $\mathbf{p}:=(p_1,p_2,p_3)$, $p:= |\mathbf{p}| $, and so on.